WHAT IS MICROBLADING?

 The results are a realistic, natural, fuller looking eyebrows.

-Your eyebrow transformation is not completed until after the complimentary touch-up appointment that will be scheduled for approximately 6-10 weeks after your initial appointment.
+Your eyebrow transformation is not completed until after the complimentary touch-up appointment.
+Your touch-up appointment will be scheduled for approximately 8-12 weeks after your initial appointment.
 This allows enough time for the pigment in the epidermis to properly heal so we can assess the color retention and make adjustments as necessary.

-Microbladed eyebrows will fade over time and we recommend getting a Color Boost annually to keep them looking fresh.
-The results can last between 9 months to 24 months, 18 months is typical for most clients.
+Microbladed eyebrows will fade over time and an annual Color Boost is recommended to keep them looking fresh.
+Every client retains pigment differently based on skin type, age, sun exposure, daily routine, etc. The results will typically last between 9 months to 24 months and there may be traces of pigment in the skin for up to 5 years.